DomoApps/domo-developer-portal/docs/Apps/App-Catalyst.md

 ![AC_Picture4.png](../../assets/images/AC_Picture4.png)

 **• Describe Your Vision:**
 Start by providing a text prompt describing the app you want to build.
 The more specific and detailed you are in your description, the more accurate the generated app will be to your requirements.

 You can start simple like

-> "I want to track the Fat Bear's of Katmai National Park and Preserve.
+> "I want to track the Fat Bears of Katmai National Park and Preserve.
 Track by weight, by votes, winners by year"

 or add more description like

 > "Measuring key Marketing metrics like return on investment (ROI), conversion rates, and customer lifetime value, businesses can gain actionable insights to personalize customer experiences, allocate marketing budgets more effectively, and achieve their business objectives.
 Web Analytics: Tracks website visitors, page views, bounce rates, and user behavior.
 Social Media Analytics: Monitors engagement, reach, and audience sentiment on social platforms.
 Email Marketing Analytics: Measures open rates, click-through rates, and conversions from email campaigns.
 CRM Systems: Provides customer data and interaction history.
 Advertising Platforms: Tracks ad performance, cost per click, and ad engagement."

-To specifying exactness
+To specify exactness

 > "I'm a healthcare practice managing 500+ patients across 8 doctors.
 Build a HIPAA-compliant patient management system with appointment calendar, medical history timeline, and prescription tracking tables.
 Display upcoming appointments in daily/weekly views, patient visit history with searchable notes, and medication refill alerts.
 Include quick-action buttons for rescheduling appointments and sending SMS reminders.
 Filter by doctor, appointment type, or date range.
 Show key metrics like no-show rates and average visit duration in dashboard cards.
 Use clean, professional design with blue and white colors, optimized for desktop and tablet use by medical staff.".

 **• Live Generation & Editing:**
 Once you submit your prompt, the generator will process your request and build the application.
 You will see the complete code in a real-time, fully functional code editor.
 You can review, modify, and refine the code as needed.

 ![AC_Picture5.png](../../assets/images/AC_Picture5.png)
 ![AC_Picture6.png](../../assets/images/AC_Picture6.png)

 **• Instant Preview:**
 As you make changes to the code, you can immediately preview the UI to see how your edits affect the final product, ensuring a tight feedback loop between coding and design.

 ## Saving Your App